unixpickle/dist-sys/README.md

 // Output: THIS SHOULD BE CAPITALIZED 26.625
 ```

-## allreduce
+## collcomm

-This package contains some Allreduce implementations.
+This package is a re-implementation of some [MPI](https://en.wikipedia.org/wiki/Message_Passing_Interface) routines.

+### allreduce

+This package implements the "allreduce" collective communication API.
 For those who are not familiar, allreduce is extremely useful in large-scale machine learning.
 It allows you to quickly sum vectors (gradients, in most cases) across a large cluster of machines.

 I've implemented three algorithms for allreduce: